Hate Crimes in Kentucky

 Report Kentucky Hate Crimes

-Kentucky Equality Federation and Col. Jordan Palmer, CHA, CP, continue to act as public advocate for victims of hate crimes in Kentucky, across the entire Commonwealth.
+Kentucky Equality Federation and Col. Jordan Palmer, CHA, CP, JD, continue to act as a public advocate for victims of hate crimes in Kentucky, across the entire Commonwealth.
 If you have been the victim of a hate crime in Kentucky, report it here.

 Hate Crimes in Kentucky are more common in larger metropolitan areas, but they occur in every corner of the Commonwealth making the necessity to report Kentucky Hate Crimes critical.

 Emotional support, legal help, and a personal public advocate are waiting to help you!